 RESIDENTIAL CAMPS: Any child aged 7-12, who has experienced the loss of a parent, primary caregiver or sibling is eligible to attend our Youth Camp Koala.
 Any teen 13-18 is invited to attend our Teen Camp.
 Applications are reviewed by our staff to ensure that camp is right for each child.
 Please submit your application early, as camp always fills up quickly.

 DAY CAMPS: Wilkes-Barre and Scranton Schools.
 Any students in grades 1st through 8th who have experienced the death of a loved one are invited to attend our Grief Day Camps.
 Camps are held at the Wilkes-Barre YMCA's Camp Kresge on Beaver Lake.
 Students must submit an application, available through their School Counselor.
-50 students are invited to each camp.
+Up to 50 students are invited to each camp.

 All about our three day camp